lealouesdon/forty-jekyll-theme/projet3.md

 <h3>The Technologies</h3>
 <p>This project was coded using Go, Redis and MQTT.We used a noSQL database (redis) to store the data.
 An REST API the exposed the data to a web page made with GO templating.</p>

+<h3>My Contribution</h3>
+<p>I was Scum master in this project.
+I helped with the organization of the team.
+I was also developer, mainly for the FronEnd with Go templating.</p>
 <br>
 The source code is available here : <a href="https://github.com/lealouesdon/Moniport">https://github.com/lealouesdon/Moniport</a>.